- What is the Resident Student Tuition Discount?

 Coeur de France recommends that all students obtain appropriate travelers insurance which would cover cancellation of your program, repatriation, and any medical service you might need.
 Ask your local travel agent or insurance agent.

 6. Do I need a visa?

 Depends on your nationality and how long you’ll be staying here.
 If you’re American and will be here for a few weeks or a couple of months, you don’t need a visa.
 If you’re a citizen of the European Union you won’t need a visa.
-If you’re not sure of your status, visit this official French government visa website (in English).
+If you’re not sure of your status, visit this website.
 If you’re still not sure, please check with your nearest French consulate.

 7. What if I decide to leave early (not complete the class)?

 We understand that unexpected things can happen and that you may decide to leave early.
 However, we cannot make any reimbursements for unused classes or accommodation.
 For this reason we recommend obtaining appropriate travel insurance that would reimburse you.

 8. I might want to take a few days off during my program for personal reasons.
 Can I make up the classes?